jjidt/csv_importer/readme.md

 A small web app built in NodeJS/express for uploading and listing album information.

-The uploader only accepts CSV files specifically structured with a header line of artist,album,Release Year,Rating, and following lines of album information based on that structure.
+The uploader only accepts CSV files specifically structured with a header line of:
+	'artist,album,Release Year,Rating'

+and following lines of album information based on that structure.

 It will not allow repeats, and each album must have values for both the Artist and Album to be added to the list